christianengineer/christianengineer.github.io/_posts/2024-03-12-energy-cost-reduction-advisor-for-households-in-peru.md

 post_image: assets/images/posts/2024-03-12-energy-cost-reduction-advisor-for-households-in-peru.webp
 ---

-## Project Focus and Target Variable

-### Primary Focus:
-The primary focus of the project should be on analyzing household energy usage patterns to provide tailored advice on reducing energy bills through efficient practices and renewable energy sources.
+We'll analyse household energy usage patterns to provide tailored advice on reducing energy bills through efficient practices and renewable energy sources.

-### Target Variable Name:
+## Target Variable Name

-A suitable target variable name for the model could be `Energy Cost Reduction Score`.
-This score would be a representation of the potential energy cost savings achievable through following the recommended advice provided by the system.
+The model's target variable name will be the `Energy Cost Reduction Score`.
+This score represents the potential energy cost savings achievable by following the system's recommended advice.

-### Importance of Target Variable:
+### Importance of Target Variable

-The `Energy Cost Reduction Score` is crucial for this project as it encapsulates the ultimate goal of helping households in Peru reduce their energy costs.
+The Energy Cost Reduction Score is crucial for this project as it encapsulates the ultimate goal of helping households in Peru reduce their energy costs.
 By quantifying the potential savings into a single score, users can easily understand and compare the effectiveness of different recommendations.

-### Example Values:
+### Example Values

-- If a household receives an `Energy Cost Reduction Score` of 80%, it indicates that the recommended actions have the potential to reduce their energy costs by 80%.
+- If a household receives an Energy Cost Reduction Score of 80%, it indicates that the recommended actions have the potential to reduce their energy costs by 80%.

 - Alternatively, a score of 20% would suggest there is limited room for improvement in energy cost reduction through the current recommendations.

-### User Decision-making:
+### User Decision-making

-Based on the `Energy Cost Reduction Score`, users can prioritize which recommendations to implement.
-For example, a household with a low score may focus on adopting more energy-efficient appliances, while a high-scoring household may consider investing in solar panels for significant cost savings in the long term.
-This score serves as a practical metric for users to take actionable steps towards reducing their energy bills effectively.
+Users can prioritize which recommendations to implement based on the Energy Cost Reduction Score.
+For example, a household with a low score may focus on adopting more energy-efficient appliances, while a high-scoring household may consider investing in solar panels for significant long-term cost savings.
+This score is a practical metric for users to take actionable steps towards effectively reducing their energy bills.

 ```python
 # Import necessary libraries